aiser-team/cabrnet/README.md

     evaluate            evaluate a CaBRNet classifier
     train               train a CaBRNet classifier
-    import              convert an existing legacy model into a CaBRNet version explain             explain the decision of a CaBRNet classifier explain_global      explain the global behaviour of a CaBRNet classifier
+    import              convert an existing legacy model into a CaBRNet version explain_local       explain the decision of a CaBRNet classifier explain_global      explain the global behaviour of a CaBRNet classifier

 options: